Sara Riel: Education

 Sara Riel was educated by the Sisters of Charity boarding school in St. Boniface.
 She excelled in many subjects including languages, art, and music.
 She also learned household skills such as cooking and cleaning along with spin, knit, sewing, and embroidering.
-The Grey Nuns believed that orderliness and cleanliness of Métis were a representation of the schooling provided by the Church, therefore they encouraged the young girls to perfect their skills in household chores.
+The Grey Nuns believed that orderliness and cleanliness of the Métis were a representation of the schooling provided by the Church, therefore they encouraged the young girls to perfect their skills in household chores.

 She attended school in St. Boniface from 1858 until 1866 when she was chosen to join the Grey Nuns.
 She entered the congregation in 1866.
-In 1868 she became the first Métis Grey Nun from Red River.
+In 1868, she became the first Métis Grey Nun from the Red River.
 She was skilled in many languages including French, English, Michif, and Cree.
 The church were interested for her to become a teacher but also a mediator between missionaries and the indigenous.

 After the death of her father in 1864, Louis became the head of the family and therefore responsible for his mother and younger siblings including Sara Riel.
 He and the rest of the children were forced to quit school to help with agriculture and sustaining the family home.
 Sara Riel was the only one who was allowed to stay in school and fulfill her mission as a nun.

 Religion

 The Riel family was very dedicated to the education of their children.
 Their mother was especially dedicated to the church and instilled the will of God into her children.
 The family found themselves very close to Alexandre-Antonin Taché who was the head of the Catholic church in St. Boniface.
 It was through him that Sara Riel learned of the missionaries and Louis Riel was chosen to study for the priesthood.
 Louis Riel left school in 1865, abandoning all wishes to join the church.
 He did not return home from Montreal until after his father's death.

 Following in her loving brother's footsteps Sara Riel was accepted to the Grey Nuns as a novice in 1866.
 Two years later in 1868, Sara Riel took her vows and joined the Catholic community.
-At this time, Red River had just 26 sisters serving as missionaries.
-Many of which came from Quebec, who helped provide a better education for the country born children and Métis.
+At this time, the Red River had just 26 sisters serving as missionaries, many of whom came from Quebec, who helped provide a better education for the country-born children and Métis.

 On June 22, 1871, Sister Riel left for the mission of Ile-a-La-Crosse now in northern Saskatchewan.
-Le Métis (a local Red River newspaper) reported: “Sister Riel, Sister of Mr. Louis Riel, however, had been designated to accompany her (Sister Charlebois), she is believed the first missionary from the Métis nation of Red River, given to this Great Apostolic work, and one could not find a more dignified person. a kind heart, keen intelligence, and inexhaustible charity distinguished this new missionary, her departure is a sacrifice for her family and the entire population, but at the same time it is an honour and a blessing for us”.
+Le Métis (a local Red River newspaper) reported: Sister Riel, sister of Mr. Louis Riel, however, had been designated to accompany her (Sister Charlebois), she is believed the first missionary from the Métis nation of Red River, given to this Great Apostolic work, and one could not find a more dignified person.
+A kind heart, keen intelligence, and inexhaustible charity distinguished this new missionary, her departure is a sacrifice for her family and the entire population, but at the same time it is an honour and a blessing for us.